d-miller/d-miller.github.io/_posts/2014-5-18-Stereotypes-Table-New.md

   <a href="https://twitter.com/BethAV/status/563770468495556609	"></a>
 </blockquote><script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></p></div>

 This example demonstrates the power of social media.
 In an email to me, Schmidt shared the backstory behind this visualization: it caused a stir on Twitter when he first shared it there, a New York Times reporter contacted him a few hours later, and then other media outlets started to pick up the story too.
 Major outlets therefore helped highlight the website, but it all started with [a well-crafted Tweet](https://twitter.com/benmschmidt/status/563754577359814656).

+So how did the reporters know about my website?
+[Northwestern University’s press release](http://www.northwestern.edu/newscenter/stories/2015/05/gender-science-stereotypes-persist-across-the-world.html) mentioned it.
+So here's a tip: if you’ve made awesome graphics for your research, work with your university’s or company’s public relations office to promote it.

 The example Tweets, in part, show why